Implementing a product-led growth strategy is a new trend for many SaaS companies. But, what does being product led actually mean?

 Kalei White: And then from one of the attendees, “Love what you said about culture, what are some examples of some team bonding exercises in the modern remote workplace?”

 Trisha Price: So for me, this is where I am a little bit old school.
 I mean, I’m working from my home.
 I live in Wrightsville Beach, which is not where Pendo’s office is, it’s a few hours away.
 And I believe in remote work, I believe that people can be successful, you have to hire the best people and trust them.
 But I do believe that team bonding is best in person.
 I mean, I’ve done the charcuterie boards remote and I’ve done the cocktail classes remote and I think that got us by during the pandemic when we didn’t have a choice.
-But for me personally, when it comes to those true culture bonding moments and tying people to the company, I think nothing beats in person.
+But for me personally, when it comes to those true culture-bonding moments and tying people to the company, I think nothing beats in person.
 We still do a company kickoff once a year where we do bring our employees together in person.

 And at least once a quarter, I try it to be closer to once a month, that’s tough, I try to bring at least groups of my product team together in person, even though they live all over in most cases where they’re getting together.
-And sometimes it’s just the product team, sometimes it’s their scrum team, it’s engineering and agile, sometimes it’s with the go-to- market team where they’re listening and learning.
+And sometimes it’s just the product team, sometimes it’s their scrum team, it’s engineering and agile, sometimes it’s with the go-to-market team where they’re listening and learning.
 But I do try to bring people together in person.
 And when we do that, I try to combine a combination of things to do.
 For example, our VP of UX and Research loves to roller skate, she roller skated 365 days last year.
 So one of our fun events happened to be roller skating last time because that’s fun and personal.

 Kalei White: That’s awesome.

 Trisha Price: It’s fun, right?
-But then you also need to get on a board and use that time to brainstorm and do those collaborative future roadmap strategy type things that to me, are still just best done in person.
+But then you also need to get on a board and use that time to brainstorm and do those collaborative future roadmap strategy-type things that to me, are still just best done in person.

 Kalei White: Who would make a better product manager?
-A very talented but a generalist product manager or a deep subject matter expert in the domain area of the product?
+A very talented but generalist product manager or a deep subject matter expert in the domain area of the product?

 Trisha Price: Well, personally, I like to have both of those types of people on my team because I think we are the best team when we’re not all the same.
 But I also think it depends on the type of product and the role.
-If you have a deeply technical product and your user persona is a developer or product managers, you may need a more technical, deep subject matter expert.
+If you have a deeply technical product and your user persona is a developer or product manager, you may need a more technical, deep subject matter expert.
 Or like at Encino, where I came from before Pendo, it was hard for folks who didn’t have banking understanding.
 But we always had both because if you only took people with banking understanding, then who’s going to challenge the status quo of banking?
 And so I think that it’s a combo.
 The non-negotiables for me is the maniacal focus on the customer, the empathy, the curiosity, the being organized, are just critical.
 But then having a balance of those deep subject matter experts, really technical people versus people who might know the industry, I think having a combo of those all makes a great team.